Written by Petrea King Photography by Jasmin Sleeman Photography

 These feelings of glee and happiness that our little ones experience are truly a delight to witness.
 However, an equal bonanza of joy is going on within the child’s body while she is building confidence in her abilities.

-As the multitude of ‘joy’ neurotransmitters flood out to every cell of her body, they lock onto receptor sites on the surface of the cell membrane, like a key going into a lock.
-This in turn, provides a profoundly positive message to the interior of the cell virtually telling the cell to optimize its performance.
+As the multitude of ‘joy’ neurotransmitters floods out to every cell of her body, they lock onto receptor sites on the surface of the cell membrane, like a key going into a lock.
+This, in turn, provides a profoundly positive message to the interior of the cell, virtually telling the cell to optimize its performance.

-And there is indeed a ‘joy’ neurotransmitter called anandamide which activates the endo-cannibinoid system in the body.
+And there is indeed a ‘joy’ neurotransmitter called anandamide which activates the endo-cannabinoid system in the body.
 Ananda is a Sanskrit word meaning ‘bliss’ and, on the surface membrane of most of the cells in our bodies, is a cannabinoid receptor site – a lock, waiting for the key of anandamide to activate it.
-When we and our children experience bliss, it is this hormone anandamide that the body is producing.
-It is the chemical responsible for the ‘runners high’ when athletes break through the pain barrier and feel a profound sense of exhilaration; we secrete it when we are in ‘flow’ or in a state of complete absorption where time seems to not exist.
-We also secrete it when we meditate and research has shown that experienced Buddhist monks and Christian nuns all secrete this marvellous little chemical when absorbed in prayer and meditation.
-Very young children of course, are constantly absorbed in the present moment and this endo-cannibinoid system is an import part of their biological growth.
+When our children and we experience bliss, it is this hormone anandamide that the body is producing.
+It is the chemical responsible for the ‘runner’s high’ when athletes break through the pain barrier and feel a profound sense of exhilaration; we secrete it when we are in ‘flow’ or in a state of complete absorption where time seems not to exist.
+We also secrete it when we meditate, and research has shown that experienced Buddhist monks and Christian nuns all secrete this marvellous little chemical when absorbed in prayer and meditation.
+Very young children, of course, are constantly absorbed in the present moment, and this endocannabinoid system is an important part of their biological growth.

 Babies and young children are, by and large, open and loving towards everyone regardless of these differentiators.

-When young children and babies hear parents or others in regular contact with them habitually speaking of individuals or groups with criticism, sarcasm, fear or hatred they ‘feel’ the tone of voice that carries the adult’s judgment.
-Young children have no idea what it is being discussed but, in time, they put together the recurring name of the person or group and the feeling of judgment that accompanies it and in this way we train them to likewise judge.
+When young children and babies hear parents or others in regular contact with them habitually speaking of individuals or groups with criticism, sarcasm, fear or hatred, they ‘feel’ the tone of voice that carries the adult’s judgment.
+Young children have no idea what is being discussed, but, in time, they put together the recurring name of the person or group and the feeling of judgment that accompanies it and in this way, we train them likewise to judge.
 This builds a sense of separation in the child – an ‘us’ and ‘them’ – where previously, it was natural for them to feel interconnected to everyone.

-Children’s bodies and brains react to these sounds by activating their fight or flight system and they secrete increased amounts of adrenalin and cortisol.
-These chemicals also lock onto specific receptor sites on the membrane surface of cells instructing some to speed up so they are ready for activity so that the child can fight or flee the threat and, in other cells, the receptor site suppresses activity of the cell as it is not needed when flight and fight is activated, for example, their immune cells.
+Children’s bodies and brains react to these sounds by activating their fight or flight system, and they secrete increased amounts of adrenalin and cortisol.
+These chemicals also lock onto specific receptor sites on the membrane surface of cells instructing some to speed up so they are ready for activity so that the child can fight or flee the threat; in other cells, the receptor site suppresses the activity of the cell as it is not needed when flight and fight are activated, for example, their immune cells.

-Another habit young children are picking up is the, “I’ll be happy when…” story.
-They hear their parents and others constantly saying, “I’ll be happy when we go on holidays,” or “I’ll be happy when I get a pay rise,” or “I’ll be happy when we move to a bigger house, get a better car, finish this project” and so on.
-Babies are absorbed in the present moment but before long, as they begin to take on and understand language, young children begin the same story with, “I’ll be happy when my birthday comes, when I turn five, when I go to school.”
-And in time, this develops further into, “I’ll be happy when I leave school, when I get my qualification, find the perfect partner, get married, have children, when they leave, when the divorce comes through!”
-This pattern of postponing our happiness to a future time when things are different from how they are right now, is very deeply acculturated into all of us.
+Another habit young children are picking up is the “I’ll be happy when…” story.
+They hear their parents and others constantly saying, “I’ll be happy when we go on holiday,” or “I’ll be happy when I get a pay rise,” or “I’ll be happy when we move to a bigger house, get a better car, finish this project” and so on.
+Babies are absorbed in the present moment, but before long, as they begin to take on and understand language, young children begin the same story, “I’ll be happy when my birthday comes, when I turn five when I go to school.”
+And in time, this develops further into, “I’ll be happy when I leave school when I get my qualification, find the perfect partner, get married, have children when they leave when the divorce comes through!”
+This pattern of postponing our happiness to a future time when things are different from how they are right now is very deeply acculturated into all of us.

-Lastly, babies and young children are finding their way into the family dynamics depending on whether or not they have siblings.
-We might find that we get positive feedback or attention because we are pretty, smart, responsible, capable, sickly, bright, the black sheep, the unusual one, musical, the peace maker or any number of other possibilities and we begin to practice the strategies and patterns that bring us what we crave – attention and affirmation that we matter.
+Lastly, babies and young children find their way into the family dynamics depending on whether or not they have siblings.
+We might find that we get positive feedback or attention because we are pretty, smart, responsible, capable, sickly, bright, the black sheep, the unusual one, musical, the peacemaker or any number of other possibilities, and we begin to practice the strategies and patterns that bring us what we crave – attention and affirmation that we matter.
 These unconscious patterns dictate the way we deal with challenges when they arise and may impede our adaptability, flexibility and durability, all of which are essential if we are to be resilient.

-Science has now proved what intuitively our grandmothers knew: a happy stable loving child grows up in a happy stable loving environment.
-The neurochemistry laid down in the first three years of life has a profound impact upon the child’s growing brain and body.
+Science has now proved what intuitively our grandmothers knew: a happy, stable, loving child grows up in a happy, stable, loving environment.
+The neurochemistry laid down in the first three years of life has a profound impact on the child’s growing brain and body.